 We asked participants questions pertaining to their sexual behavior in 2 periods.
-For PrEP users - the "before" period refers to the 12 months before they started taking PrEP; the "after" period refers to the 12 months of the year 201926.
-For non-PrEP users - the "before" period refers to the 12 months of the year 2016; the "after" period refers to the 12 months of the year 2016; the "after" period refers to the 12 months of the year 2016; the "after" period refers to the 12 months of the year 2016 was chosen as the "before" period since it it is halfway between 2020, and the year that PrEP was introduced, 2012.
+For PrEP users - the "before" period refers to the 12 months before they started taking PrEP; the "after" period refers to the 12 months of the year 2019.
+For non-PrEP users - the "before" period refers to the 12 months of the year 2016; the "after" period refers to the 12 months of the year 2019.
+For non-PrEP users, the year 2016 was chosen as the "before" period since it it is halfway between 2020, and the year that PrEP was introduced, 2012.
 Since the "before" period for PrEP users changes according to the year in which they started taking PrEP, while it is fixed at 2016 for non-PrEP users, the "before" period for PrEP and non-PrEP users doesn't necessarily match.
 Nonetheless, the median year in which the PrEP users in our survey started taking PrEP was 2017, thus, the median "before" period for PrEP users in our survey was 2016.
 Since exact recall could be an issue, one should consider the "before" and "after" being "in the past" and "recently", which we also noted in our questions to participants.

 In this section, we present results pertaining to condom use and number of sexual partners.
 Starting with the former, we asked participants "How frequently did you use condoms during anal sex" in the "before" and the "after" periods.
 Among PrEP users, 47.9% reported a decrease in condom use and 2% reported increase in condom use, whereas among non-PrEP users only 15.4% reported a decrease in condom use, while 10.9% reported an increase in condom use.
 We then coded the responses from 1 (never) to 5 (always).
-In Figure 15, we plot the average numeric response for each period, by PrEP status; higher number means greater condom use.
-In the "before" period, PrEP users had higher average condom use; in the "after " period, the average declined slightly for for non-PrEP users, whereas it declined considerably (by $\approx 16.2\%$) for PrEP users suggesting a decrease in condom use among PrEP users.
+In Figure 13, we plot the average numeric response for each period, by PrEP status; higher number means greater condom use.
+In the "before" period, PrEP users had higher average condom use; in the "after "period, the average declined slightly for for non-PrEP users, whereas it declined considerably (by $\approx 16.2\%$ ) for PrEP users suggesting a decrease in condom use among PrEP users.

-26Due to the Corona pandemic which probably considerably altered the behavior of sexually active gay men, especially those who have sex with casual partners, we asked about the period just before the Corona pandemic, i.e. 2019.
+&lt;sup>32Due to the Corona pandemic which probably considerably altered the behavior of sexually active gay men, especially those who have sex with casual partners, we asked about the period just before the Corona pandemic, i.e. 2019.

-We then plot the share of respondents who replied that they "never" or "rarely" used a condom in each period, by PrEP status (Figure 16).
+We then plot the share of respondents who replied that they "never" or "rarely" used a condom in each period, by PrEP status (Figure 14).
 In the "before" period, that share for Non-PrEP users was higher than that share for PrEP users.
-In the "after" period, the share increased for both, but considerably more for PrEP users (from $\approx 18.75\%$ to $\approx 37.5\%$, a 100% increase), such that in the "after" period, PrEP users they are more likely than non-PrEP users to never or rarely use condoms.
+In the "after" period, the share increased for both, but considerably more for PrEP users (from $\approx 18.75\%$ to $\approx 37.5\%$ , a 100% increase), such that in the "after" period, PrEP users they are more likely than non-PrEP users to never or rarely use condoms.